How Droughts Affect

 Salmon River, Idaho

 While free-flowing, Idaho’s Salmon River has a huge drainage such that even on years with minimal snowpack the river can be run all summer.
 During high water years outfitter sometimes have to cancel trips in early June because the river gets to high.
-Rafting trips on the Salmon River are know for huge white sand beaches, granite walled canyons, hotspring, excellent swimming and fun whitewater.
+Rafting trips on the Salmon River are know for huge white sand beaches, granite walled canyons, Barth Hotsprings, excellent swimming and fun whitewater.

 Cherry Creek